konstantintutsch/website/_tags/Open-Source.md

 ---
 layout: tag
 title: Open-Source
-description: open-source and contributing to open-source projects
+description: Everything about contributing to open-source.
 ---